thiennn/thiennn.github.io/_posts/2016-11-29-dockerizing-real-world-aspnetcore-application.md

 - It should be as simple as possible to for anybody who want to try simplcommerce.
 We have a demo site [here](http://demo.simplcommerce.com), but it will be more interesting to have it run on local, especially in a docker container.
 - The image should be created automatically every time we make a change on the github repo.

 Fascinating!
 But, to be honest.
 I am new to docker and the Linux world, I have some general knowldege but no real experience.
 After reseaching for a while, reading many articles, tutorials about putting an asp.net core application to a docker container.
 But most of them are very basic, just a hello world application.
 So it took me a while to figure how to dockerizing simplcommerce.
 Last night, finally I dit it.
-Now you just simply run one single command **`docker run -d -p 5000:5000 simplcommerce/nightly-build`**, waiting for some minutes.
-Then open your brower, type localhost:5000 and everything just work Yahoo!!!!.
-In this blog post I will describe how I did it.

 Basically, challenges that I need to resolve are: